Ebs960/Scripts-Repo/README_ImprovementUpgrades.md

 4. Click on the Tent Camp
 5. Select "Dance Hut" from the upgrade menu

+### 5. Rehydration After Load
+If you save/load the game or instantiate tile improvements at runtime, call the following after the improvements' GameObjects exist so visual attachments are re-applied from `HexTileData.builtUpgrades`:

+ImprovementManager.Instance.RehydrateTileUpgrades(tileIndex);

+You can call this for each tile with an improvement after loading the map.
+In the future this will be automatically invoked by the map load flow.

 ## Technical Notes

 ### Upgrade Persistence